siriknikita/poly-micro-frontend-demo/docs/components/testing.md

 ## Overview

 The Testing feature provides a comprehensive suite of tools for automated testing of microservices.
 It allows users to create, manage, and execute tests against their microservices, view test results, and use AI assistance for test creation.
 The system includes toast notifications for real-time feedback on test execution and other key actions.
+The feature has been recently refactored to improve code organization, reusability, and performance through custom hooks and reusable UI components.

 ## Components Structure